milvus-io/milvus/INSTALL.md

    ```
 If the `--system-curl` command doesn't work, you can also reinstall CMake in **Ubuntu Software** on your local computer.

 2. If you encounter the following error when compiling in a Docker image: `internal compiler error`.
-Try increasing the memory allocated to docker.
+Try increasing the memory allocated to docker first.

+3. If you encounter the following error during compilation:

+    ```
+    .../bin/milvus_server: error while loading shared libraries: libmysqlpp.so.3: cannot open shared object file: No such file or directory
+    ```

+    Try the following solutions:

+    1. Check whether `libmysqlpp.so.3` is correctly installed;
+    2. If `libmysqlpp.so.3` is installed, check whether it is added to `LD_LIBRARY_PATH`.